Vitalina Batsarashkina: International career

 She then participated at the 2019 European Games, the 2nd edition of that tournament, held in Minsk, Belarus.
 While finishing fourth in both pistol events (10 m and 25 m), Batsarashkina and Chernousov claimed Russia's first gold medal.
 At the 2020 European 10 m Events Championships, she also finished fourth in the individual event.
 In the team event, she and her teammates finished on the fifth position after qualifying as the second best team.
 However, she and Chernousov again won a gold medal, once again defeating their previous opponents Zorana Arunovic and Damir Mikec.

 In the 2021 season, the Russian claimed four medals at the 2021 European Shooting Championships, one of which was a gold medal, which they won after defeating the Serbs a third time in their career.
 In the individual events, 10 m and 25 m, she won silver and bronze respectively.
 She took another silver medal in the 10 m team event.

 Batsarashkina won two gold medals, in the 10 m and 25 m air pistol events, at the 2020 Olympics, both times with an Olympic record, and a silver medal with Chernousov, becoming the first shooter to win three medals at the same Olympic Games.
 For her achievements at the 2020 Olympics, she received more than 21 million rubles from the Russian federal and regional budgets.

 Personal life

-Batsarashkina is enganged to Ivan Ilyinykh, a former sports rifler from Orenburg whom she met at the 2014 Nationals.
+Batsarashkina is married to Ivan Ilyinykh, a former sports rifler from Orenburg whom she met at the 2014 Nationals.
 In 2015, after retiring from professional sports, he moved to Omsk.
-They always postponed the date of their marriage, but in 2021 they finally announced it.
+They announced their marriage in 2021 after several delays.